zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

 <sup>1</sup> An immutable piece of data is one that cannot be changed.
 Some languages, like Clojure, make all values immutable by default.
-Any &#8220;mutating&#8221; operations copy the value, change it and pass back the changed copy.
-This eliminates bugs that arise from a programmer&#8217;s incomplete model of the possible states their program may enter.
+Any "mutating" operations copy the value, change it and pass back the changed copy.
+This eliminates bugs that arise from a programmer's incomplete model of the possible states their program may enter.

 <sup>2</sup> Languages that support first class functions allow functions to be treated like any other value.
 This means they can be created, passed to functions, returned from functions and stored inside data structures.